Fast symmetric factorization of hierarchical matrices with applications

 Hierarchical matrices were first introduced in the context of integral equations~\cite{hackbusch1999sparse,hackbusch2000sparse} arising out of elliptic partial differential equations and potential theory.
-Since then, it has been observed that a large class of dense matrices arising out of boundary integral equations~\cite{ying2009fast,lai2014fast}, dense fill-ins in finite element matrices~\cite{xia2009superfast,aminfar2014fast}, radial basis function interpolation~\cite{ambikasaran2013fast}, kernel density estimation in machine learning, covariance structure in statistic models~\cite{chendata}, Bayesian inversion~\cite{ambikasaran2013fast, ambikasaran2013large, ambikasaran2013fastBayes}, Kalman filtering~\cite{li2014kalman}, and Gaussian processes~\cite{ambikasaran2014fast} can be efficiently represented as data-sparse hierarchical matrices.
-After a suitable ordering of columns and rows, these matrices can be recursively sub-divided using a tree structure and certain sub-matrices at each level in the tree can be well-represented by low-rank matrices.
-We refer the readers to~\cite{hackbusch1999sparse, hackbusch2000sparse, grasedyck2003construction, hackbusch2002data, borm2003hierarchical, chandrasekaran2006fast, chandrasekaran2006fast1, ambikasaran2013thesis} for more details on these matrices.
+Since then, it has been observed that large classes of dense matrices arising out of boundary integral equations~\cite{ying2009fast,lai2014fast,ambikasaran2014ifmm}, dense fill-ins in finite element matrices~\cite{xia2009superfast,aminfar2014fast}, radial basis function interpolation~\cite{ambikasaran2013fast}, kernel density estimation in machine learning, covariance structure in statistical models~\cite{chendata}, Bayesian inversion~\cite{ambikasaran2013fast, ambikasaran2013large, ambikasaran2013fastBayes}, Kalman filtering~\cite{li2014kalman}, and Gaussian processes~\cite{ambikasaran2014fast} can be efficiently represented as data-sparse hierarchical matrices.
+After a suitable ordering of columns and rows, these matrices can be recursively sub-divided using a tree structure.
+Certain sub-matrices at each level in the tree can then be well-represented by low-rank matrices.
+We refer the readers to~\cite{hackbusch1999sparse, hackbusch2000sparse, grasedyck2003construction, hackbusch2002data, borm2003hierarchical, chandrasekaran2006fast, chandrasekaran2006fast1, ambikasaran2013thesis,ambikasaran2014ifmm} for more details on these matrices.
 Depending on the tree structure and low-rank approximation technique, different hierarchical decompositions exist.
 For example, the original fast multipole method~\cite{greengard1987fast} (from now on abbreviated as FMM) accelerates the calculation of long-range gravitational forces for $n$-body problems by hierarchically compressing (via a quad- or oct-tree) certain interactions in the associated matrix operator using analytical low-rank considerations.
 The low-rank sparsity structure of these hierarchical matrices can be exploited to construct fast dense linear algebra schemes, including direct inversion, determinant computation, symmetric factorization, etc. Broadly speaking, different hierarchical matrices can be divided into categories based on two main criteria: (i) Admissibility (strong and weak), (ii) Nested low-rank basis.
 The admissibility criterion identifies and specifies sub-blocks of the hierarchical matrix that can be represented as a low-rank matrix, while the nested low-rank basis enables additional compression of the low-rank sub-matrices, by assuming that the low-rank basis of a parent can be obtained using the low-rank basis of its children.
 (For instance, the difference between ``FMMs" and ``tree-codes'' is that there are no translation operators between one level to the other in the case of tree-codes).
 A detailed analysis of these different hierarchical structures is provided in~\cite{ambikasaran2013thesis,ambikasaran2014ifmm}.
 We also refer readers to~\cite{hackbusch2004hierarchical} for a thorough discussion and analysis of hierarchical matrices with weak admissibility criteria.